 Global Scholar Award

 All PLU Gateway & Featured Programs are Global Scholar Award eligible.
 This need-based award can cover out-of-pocket expenses up to $2500 on PLU’s TIES Gateway semester program.

 Center for Community Engagement & Service

-The Fall 2016-Spring 2017 applications will be submitted online.
-Fall 2016 applications are due March 14, 2016 and Spring 2017 applications are due May 9, 2016.
+The Spring 2018 applications will be submitted online and the deadline has been extended to May 18, 2017.
 A $50 non-refundable fee is due with the application.
 A $300 non-refundable program payment to confirm participation is required within 10 days of acceptance.